-Some Tech Bros Are Trying Build Autonomous City-States Out At Sea
+Some Tech Bros Are Trying To Build An Autonomous City Out At Sea

 The idea is to build chains of floating boxes with buildings, parks, trees, beaches, lawns, and infrastructure topside.
 The whole thing is meant to be protected by a huge breakwater.
 The idea is for the floating city to stay in the South Pacific outside the range of tropical storms and be towed whenever the city needs to find a new spot.
 They plan to feed themselves through top deck agriculture and below deck aquaculture fish farms.
 Cows will not be allowed.

 Admittedly, this isn’t that fantastical.
-That are already plenty of floating communities out there from Nigeria to Vietnam.
+There are already plenty of floating communities out there from Nigeria to Vietnam.
 Peter Thiel (the man behind Gawker’s end) isn’t so sure though.
 Initially, he’d invested over $1 million in the project but pulled out this year declaring in The New York Times that the floating cities are “not quite feasible from an engineering perspective.”

 Thiel’s dismissal aside, Quirk and his Seasteading Institue are moving forward.
 They’ve already struck an autonomy deal with the French Polynesian government to start construction on phase one in early 2018 with completion expected by 2020.
 That first floating city will accommodate 300 people.
 How quickly it turns into the Silicon Valley version of Lord of the Flies will remain to be seen.